BloomTech-Labs/CS10-restaurant-pos/README.md

 POST `/api/employees/register`

 Registers a new user.
 If the user is the first in the database, it will automatically be made into an admin account.
+Only administrators and managers can register a new employee.

 Request body should look like this: